zhuohongwei/SimplePromises/README.md

 # SimplePromises
-A naive implementation of the Promise construct
+A naive implementation of the Promise construct for self learning.